hyperledger/aries-mediator-service/README.md

 ### Are there other ways to manage transports?

 Sure.
 There is a ACA-Py plug-in that will allow it to take both HTTP/s and WSS traffic over a single port.
-You can find it in the [Plugin Toolbox](https://github.com/hyperledger/aries-acapy-plugin-toolbox)
+You can find it in the [Plugin Toolbox](https://github.com/hyperledger-aries/aries-acapy-plugin-toolbox)

 My pro-tip is use Caddy.
-Reverse proxies are a tried and tru technology.
+Reverse proxies are a tried and true technology.

 ### Why Caddy?